patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_<br>

-_-Prepare a class diagram which corresponds to a system which will be implemented.
+_-Prepare a class diagram which corresponds to a system which will be implemented.<br>
 -Take a UML model and implement software using it._

 ## Codio Activity